bmay51213/bmay51213.github.io/_posts/2020-06-23-predictiveanalyticspython.md

 In the R portion of this project, high levels of correlation were found between the b and e variables, the expert and automated determination of fetal heart rate, and finally mode, mean, and median variables were all highly correlated with one another.

-In this dataset, there is a 10 label multi-class target as well as the 3 label multi-class target variable.
+__In this dataset, there is a 10 label multi-class target as well as the 3 label multi-class target variable.
 I will be using the 3 label multi-class target variable for my target.__

-The target variables is NSP which classifies the FHR as Normal, Suspect, or Pathologic.
+The target variable is NSP which classifies the FHR as Normal, Suspect, or Pathologic.

 However, I will first include the 10 label target variables as predictors to see if this increases model performance after hyperparameter tuning and then I will do this without the 10 class variables to see if the performance is better or worse.